Systeme.io Review Summary;

 For my first 'order form' step, I chose a bright, vibrant 'fitness and supplement' based page.
 It stood out from the generic book selling pages that usually haunt these page builders.

-There is zero follow on from the first page.
-They are just 2 seperate entities, there is nothing that says that funnel step 1 and 2 are going to be connected.
-So I will have to craft and update one of these 5 thank you pages to look vaguely similar to my very nice looking order form.
+As I said before, there is zero follow on from the first page.
+They are just 2 separate entities, there is nothing that says that funnel step 1 and 2 are going to be connected.
+You have to spend time searching through different templates to try and match the first page.

 The same can be said about a few of the pages and 'funnels' within Systeme.io, they don't feel like there is anything connecting them.
 Take Thrive for example, when you select one of their templates, it gives you 3 or 4 pages that all have the same theme, colour scheme and look to them.
 You can quickly get them all set up, with minimal work.